 Analyze and interpret documentation, various records, or problems and draw valid conclusions in task processing and prioritization.

 Coordinate accurate completion of multiple tasks within established time frames, i.e., moderate to long range planning principles and techniques.

 Read and interpret various technical materials, ranging from moderate to complex terminology, associated with job functions.

 Exercise sound judgment and make decisions in accordance with established laws, regulations, ordinances, departmental policies and procedures.

-Issue, understand and receive both oral and written instructions, and communicate efficiently and effectively in Standard English using language that is appropriate to both the complexity of the topic and the knowledge and understanding of the audience.
+Communicate efficiently and effectively in Standard English using language that is appropriate to both the complexity of the topic and the knowledge and understanding of the audience.